juice-shop/pwning-juice-shop/appendix/troubleshooting.md

 ### Node.js / NPM

-- After changing to a different Node.js version it is a good idea to delete `npm_modules` and re-install all dependencies from scratch with `npm install`
+- After changing to a different Node.js version it is a good idea to delete `node_modules` and re-install all dependencies from scratch with `npm install`
 - If during `npm install` the `sqlite3` or `libxmljs2` binaries cannot be downloaded for your system, the setup falls back to building from